 -

-Prioritize Natural Light Exposure During the Day: Don’t forget the importance of natural blue light when it’s beneficial!
+Prioritize Natural Light Exposure During the Day: the importance of natural blue light when it’s beneficial!
 Getting regular exposure to sunlight in the morning and throughout the day helps reinforce your circadian rhythm, making it easier for your body to recognize when it’s time to be awake and, conversely, when it’s time to sleep.

 -